raspberrypilearning/catch-the-dots/en/step_7.md

 --- /task ---

 --- task ---

-Test the code you've added.
-Play your game to check whether your score gets saved as the `high score`{:class="blockdata"} if it is larger.
+Play your game twice to check whether your score gets correctly saved as the `high score`{:class="blockdata"}.

 --- /task ---